Agriculture

 Work experience

 You might find it useful to get some work experience in landscape architecture to help with your course application.
-Findout some of the different ways to get work experience
+Find out ways to get work experience.

 Postgraduate course

-If you already have a degree in a related subject like architecture, horticulture or botany, you might be able to do a postgraduate course that is accredited by the Landscape Institute.
+If you already have a degree in a related subject like architecture, horticulture, geography or ecology, you might be able to do a postgraduate conversion course that is accredited by the Landscape Institute.

 Entry requirements